BNP Paribas agrees to buy Rabobank's Polish unit for $1.4 billion

 KNF said on Thursday it would look into why Rabobank was selling its Polish unit.
 "We will be verifying the reasons why Rabobank decided to change its strategy for its presence on the Polish market," it said in a statement.

-BNP adviser Jean Lemierre told Reuters the bank had already started talks with the regulator.
-"We're confident it will not take long," he said.

-Poland's banking sector is undergoing a period of change as some European banks, still tackling problems from the financial crisis, sell Polish businesses to boost their capital positions.
+Poland's banking sector is undergoing a period of change as some European banks, still saddled with problems from the financial crisis, sell Polish businesses to boost their overall capital positions.

 By contrast, some stronger banks are looking to add assets in Poland, a market of 38 million people whose economy has outperformed the euro zone during the crisis.
 Poland's gross domestic product growth accelerated to 1.9 percent in the third quarter from 0.8 percent in the previous three months.